yskim308/reinforcement-learning/1.Policy-Evaluation/README.md

                 next_state = next_i*HEIGHT + next_j
                 P[current_state, next_state] += ACTION_PROB
 ```
 To calculate the transition matrix, we can loop through each state and sum the probabilities of the transition to a next state by recieving the next state value from the env.interaction method.
 We can find the sum by looping through every action at that state and getting the result from the env.interaction method.
-In this case, we do not use the reward.
+We can then calculate the next_state index and then add that to the total sum of the index at the transition matrix index by the action probability (which will be 0.25).
+For example, the transition matrix index [0, 0] should have a value of 0.5 becacuse the probability of transitioning from state 0 to next_state 0 is the probability of going up (out of bounds) and going to the left (out of bounds) which are both 0.25 and will sum to 0.5.
+We will repeat this process for every possible state.
+When we use the env.interaction method,  we do not use the reward.
 To ensure that we are at the current index, we must treat the current state and next state indices as flattened 5 by 5 arrays.
+Thus we will multiply the height index by the HEIGHT constant and add it to the current j (column index).